What is the amount of the average grant?

-Questions regarding the grant application process should be directed to Patrick Johnston, Senior Program Officer, at 419.241.5049 or email Patrick@toledocf.org.
+Questions regarding the grant application process should be directed to Patrick Johnston, Vice President, Community Investments, at 419.241.5049 or email Patrick@toledocf.org.
 We would be happy to assist first-time applicants to be sure they understand the process and what types of funds are generally awarded or types of requests typically not funded.

 Where can I get assistance in writing a proposal?

 Greater Toledo Community Foundation does not provide direct assistance with writing proposals, but The Center for Nonprofit Resources can connect you to training and individuals who provide the necessary guidance.
 The Center for Nonprofit Resources conducts workshops on proposal writing, among other services.
 Contact Heather Bradley, Director, The Center for Nonprofit Resources, at 419.241.9513 or email Heather@c4npr.org.
 You can find a listing of the workshops currently being offered at www.c4npr.org.

 How does an agency go about applying for a grant from the foundation?